MAK Grill 2 Star General Pellet Grill

 It is a sealed touchpad that is easy to learn and very intuitive.
 Just load the hopper, plug it in, press the on switch, and the unit ignites itself.
 The thermostat is highly accurate and fluctuates less than my GE oven in the kitchen.
 Heat distribution is very even all across the cooking surface although it is a bit hotter at the edges where the inlet vents are.
 It also comes with one meat probe and has ports for three meat probes, so you can load 'er up with three different thickness meats with three different target temps, say a beef brisket (190°F target), precooked ham (140°F target), and a turkey breast (170°F target), and monitor all three meats.

 The controller can even be programmed.
 You can put your Thanksgiving turkey on at 325°F, when the probe hits 155°F, it can drop the oven temp back to 165°F, let the meat rise to that temp, and hold the bird there until you're ready.
 Set the temp in 5°F increments, set a timer, set an alarm for a time or an internal temp of the meat, set a program so that the unit changes temp at a predetermined time or meat temp, spend some time with the family for a change.
-As an option, you can even buy a bluetooth remote control so you can monitor and change temps from the living room.
-Truly a marvel.

 At 60" wide, 49" high, 25" deep, weighing in at about 185 pounds, there is a 14" tall 429 square inch cooking area.
-You can order upper racks for the cooking chamber.
+You can order slide-in upper racks for the cooking chamber.
 There are few backyard cookers built so well.
 Solid.
 I cannot see vulnerability to rust.
 Fit and finish are very good.
 This is clearly not the standard cheap Chinese-built unit designed to cut corners and drive down price as are so many others on this page.
 All parts are heavy and built to last.
 Several parts are made from high grade heavy duty stainless steel, and the rest are thick steel and well powder coated.
 Assembly took about two hours, but the only tools needed were two hex wrenches and a crescent wrench, both supplied.
 Many nuts are welded onto the body, so you only need to twist in the screws.
 Minimal fumbling.
 I only needed my wife's help for about 30 seconds to get the thing off it's back and standing upright on the casters after I attached the legs.
 The cooking chamber and hood are thick high quality 304 stainless steel and the rest is long lasting thick high-temp powder coated aluminized steel.

 As you face it, the left shelf contains the 20 pound capacity pellet hopper.
 You dump pellets in it and its funnel shape gravity feeds them to an auger that moves them to a fire pot in the center of the grill.
 There you find a glowing element that lights the pellets and a blower controls oxygen supply.
 On a 50°F day I got it up to 485°F, so on a hot summer day it should go well beyond 500°F. The problem with pellets is you can go through them in a hurry at high temp.
 Cooking ribs on a 68F day I went through about one pound an hour for a four hour cook including warmup and cooldown.
 It burns about 1 pound of pellets per hour and they cost about $1 per pound plus shipping, so that's a bit more than $1 per hour at low temps.